 Online Education for Students with Disabilities

 For many students with disabilities, taking courses online can be quite beneficial.
-Online courses can be taken from home, which provides students with privacy and minimal distraction.
+Online degrees and courses can be taken from home, which provides students with privacy and minimal distraction.
 Many students with disabilities find it easier to perform with the flexible scheduling of online courses, since they do not have to rush to keep up with a lecture.
 They can take breaks as needed and perform coursework when they feel they are at their best rather than at a particular time.
 Using their own computers at home, students will also have easy access to features, such as screen reading software or the ability to increase font size, which can help them to complete the course without disclosing their disability.
 Accommodations can still be made available in online classes, if desired; examples of accommodations online might include extended time on tests, longer deadlines, or on-screen or printed copies of notes and transcripts of video lessons.
 Students with disabilities who wish to receive accommodations in online courses will still need to reach out to their university's office of disability services and contact their professor regarding the specific accommodations.

 List of Resources for Students with Disabilities